Orange-OpenSource/conllueditor/README.md

 # Todo list
 * be able to read/write any CoNLL-U plus (`.conllp`) files [http://universaldependencies.org/ext-format.html]
+* subtree search: allow subtrees which require the absence of a dependant in the matching sentence
 * better support for empty nodes
 * rewrite ConllWord/ConllSentence classes from scratch
 * use list (made from UD annotation guidelines) to warn about invalid relations (e.g. _case_ or _aux_ relations with further dependants)